CadeXLegend/GitPromptExtension/README.md

 To run the command, type the alias into the terminal.

+GPE will persist inside of the Terminal instance once you have ran the command.

+If you close the Terminal (CLI) then you will need to run the command again.

 ## Customisation
 There is a file called ```GPE.settings``` which contains settings you can change to customise GPE.